Love & Devotion: Chart performance

 "Love & Devotion" became a top-10 hit in Finland, Lithuania and Scotland, peaking at numbers four, five and 10 respectively.
 Additionally, it was a top-20 hit in Austria, Flanders, Ireland, Sweden and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number 19 in May 1995.
-In the UK, it peaked at number 11 during its second week on the UK Singles Chart, on 23 April 1995.
+In the UK, it both peaked and debuted at number 11 on the UK Singles Chart, on 23 April 1995.
+It spent a total of 7 weeks inside the UK Top 100.
 On the UK Dance Singles Chart, it reached number 14.
 Elsewhere in Europe, it peaked within the top 30 in the Netherlands and the top 40 in the band's native Germany.
-Outside Europe, "Love & Devotion" was successful in Australia, peaking at number seven, while in New Zealand, it was a top-30 hit, reaching number 28.
+Outside Europe, "Love & Devotion" was successful in Australia, peaking at number seven and spending 16 weeks inside the ARIA Top 50 singles chart, while in New Zealand, it was a top-30 hit, reaching number 28.
+In West Asia, it became a top-30 hit also in Israel, peaking at number 29 on 2 May 1995.

 Music video

 The accompanying music video for "Love & Devotion" was filmed in London, and depicts different people sitting in a construction of two chairs put together with their backs to each other, that are spinning slowly around.
-In between, there are scenes featuring the members of the band walking around in the city at night.
+In between, there are scenes featuring the members of the band walking around at locations in the city at night.
 Sometimes they also performs while sitting in the spinning chairs.
-The video was later made available on Real McCoy's official YouTube channel in 2006, and had generated more than 4.6 million views as of early 2025.
+MTV Europe put the video on prime break out rotation in June 1995 and it was B-listed on German music television channel VIVA same month.
+"Love & Devotion" was later made available on Real McCoy's official YouTube channel in 2006, and had generated almost five million views as of late 2025.